dankrusi/MigraineCalendarAnalytics/README.md

 Visit [dankrusi.github.io/MigraineCalendarAnalytics](https://dankrusi.github.io/MigraineCalendarAnalytics) to use the app.
 All data downloaded and stored locally in your browser.

-You can also download the app as a standalone HTML file and just open it in your browser from your disk.

 ## What this app does

 - Connects to a public Google Calendar